christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 in the eyes of the media.
 For many, this was just the smaller version to the Maidan protests and clashes in Ukraine.

-The UN on the other hand understood the dire state of affairs in the baltics.
+At the request of the estonian government, the UN aided in the execution and oversight during the election, which was demanded by IV politicians and the Russian Federations spokesperson.
-As a reaction, a [UN peacekeeping operation](#unfibal) was established to aid police forces.
+This established a [UN peacekeeping operation](#unfibal) to aid the process.
 The mission is mainly composed of bangladeshi and african troops and was largely well received as a mediating third party.

 #### 2016 - Outbreak of war